BaibaiSong/PlayGround/README.txt

-In all things£¬success lies in previous preparations and there will be failure without previous preparations.
+In all things, success lies in previous preparations and there will be failure without previous preparations.
 Today make flags for me.